 Cellular Communication Breakdown

-All the unwelcome effects of aging, including metabolism slowdown, stiffness, frailty, aches, and pains, are caused by a profound change in how our cells communicate.
+All the unwelcome effects of biological aging, including metabolism slowdown, stiffness, frailty, aches, and pains, are caused by a profound change in how our cells communicate.
 The term cell signaling is all about biological information exchange.

 Cell signaling is an extremely complex set of sensors and triggers in every cell and tissue in our body.
-Signal communication pathways are coded directly from our DNA, giving each cell a pattern for growth and development, as well as a set of activities, responses and behaviors that govern daily cell functions.
+Signal communication pathways are coded directly from our DNA, giving each cell a pattern for growth and development, as well as a set of activities, responses, and behaviors governing daily cell functions.

 Our bodies can adapt to any changes that are within the ability of the cell signaling pathways to build or repair.
-But with age, several key pathways are altered and our typical adapt and repair mechanisms swing towards inflammation, damage, and the deterioration associated with aging.
+But with age, several key pathways are altered, and our typical adapt and repair mechanisms swing towards chronic inflammation, damage, and the deterioration associated with aging.

-The ABC’s of Inflammation
+The ABC’s of Elevated Levels of Inflammation

 Inflammation in a particular tissue is generally characterized by infiltration of the tissue by white blood cells looking for anything foreign or damaged.

 The science of inflammation is so well characterized that researchers looking into the molecular aspects of aging started noticing a lot of similarities to inflammation models in their work.
-Aged cells show molecular markers of chronic, low-level inflammation.
-Even under a microscope, the tissue looks different.
+Aged cells show molecular markers of chronic, low-level inflammation, one of the chronic diseases.

 Attack of the Zombie Cells